dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The biggest adventure you can take is to live the life of your dreams.**
+**Remember that not getting what you want is sometimes a wonderful stroke of luck.**

-Oprah Winfrey
+Dalai Lama